pkivolowitz/student_accessible_files/1810/projects/p8/README.md

 ![VT100](./DEC_VT100_terminal.jpg)

-*This is a DEC VT100 terminal displaying what appears to be an RT11 directory listing.
+*This is a DEC VT100 terminal displaying what appears to be an [RT-11](https://en.wikipedia.org/wiki/RT-11) directory listing.
+I loved RT-11!
 Man, I'm old.*

 Minimizing the number of characters sent to a terminal was extremely important. curses was written at UC Berkeley as part of BSD Unix by Ken Arnold for things such as ```rogue``` and ```vi```.